As the owner of a rental property, you’re all about keeping your place safe, right?

 Then ask them about their periodic inspections.
-Avoid any company who doesn’t do them at all.
-But as we’ve seen here, also avoid any company who offers too many.
+Avoid any company that doesn’t do them at all.
+But as we’ve seen here, also avoid any company that offers too many.
 They are stringing you along.

-Look for a company who offers one or two per year like we do.
+Look for a company that offers one or two per year like we do.
 And trust us when we recommend that once a year is enough to keep you and your tenants happy.

 For any further info on this topic, touch base with us at Info@TheRevolutionFirm.com and we’ll be happy to help.